bloodyowl/js/README.md

 ## semicolon(-less)

-this is not a troll, they are automatically inserted, so that you can remove this syntaxic noise.
+This is not a troll, they are automatically inserted so that you can remove this syntactic noise.

-this is a language feature, well interpreted everywhere.
+This is a language feature well interpreted everywhere.

-good uglifiers will parse them when necessary.
+Good uglifiers will parse them when necessary.

 [» specificiation](http://es5.github.io/#x7.9)

 ## indentation

-indent with 2 spaces (never tabs).
+Indent with 2 spaces (never tabs).

 ## limits

-try to put yourself some limits for better maintainability :
+Try to put yourself some limits for better maintainability :

 - 80 chars per line
 - 200 lines of code for a file

 are some quite common ones.

-if a function have *long* arguments, break lines between each argument for better readability :
+If a function has  *long* arguments, break lines between each argument for better readability :

 ```javascript